Kanegraffiti/LessonPlans/Information Technology Main/Weeks1-8_Information_Technology_Lesson_Plan_JSS1-3.md

 - Teach a friend or family member what you learned to check your understanding and build confidence.

+- Create a study box in your notebook for **infected devices** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **infected devices** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment

 Write a safety guide for your classmates outlining five sources of computer viruses and five warning signs to watch for, with suggested preventive actions.